 In summary, the if and switch functions combined with operator functions are the most commonly used functions in the General category and can help make your automations more simple and less repetitive.

-In the next part of this series we will take a look at Math functions.
+In the next part of this series we’re taking a look at Math functions.